ericausente/docker-swarm-nginx/README.md

 Computers in a Swarm cluster are called nodes.
 Nodes can play two roles in a Swarm:

-    The role of manager nodes is to manage the cluster; you can execute Swarm management commands on manager nodes.
+-  The role of manager nodes is to manage the cluster; you can execute Swarm management commands on manager nodes
-    The role of worker nodes is to run your containers that do the actual job (like running a web server).
+-  The role of worker nodes is to run your containers that do the actual job (like running a web server).

 ## Node Management